Arjdroid/Arjdroid/README.md

 - 👀 I’m currently interested in computer networking and linux / server-side applications
 - 💞️ I’m open to collaborations
 - 📫 Don't hesitate to reach me
-- 💻 I have a blog website [arjdroid.me](https://arjdroid.me) which I update sometimes
+- 💻 I have a blog website [arjdroid.me](https://arjdroid.me).
+I update it sometimes.

 <!---
 Arjdroid/Arjdroid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.